matthew-scherf/Only-One/README.md

 The axioms reflect these structural necessities rather than arbitrary assumptions.
 Alternative axiom systems that deny these features (like strict materialism asserting consciousness derives from matter) face infinite regress and the hard problem of consciousness that this system avoids by making awareness fundamental.

-Status: Axioms are constrained by experiential structure and the goal of consistency, not arbitrarily chosen.
+The axioms are constrained by experiential structure and the goal of consistency, not arbitrarily chosen.

 ### 7. The Pragmatic Objection

 Objection: Even if formally consistent, the system has no practical consequences or fails to constrain experience—"so what?"

-Response: This misunderstands what the formalization achieves:

-1. Establishing Coherence: It demonstrates that non-dual metaphysics is logically coherent, which matters because it removes non-duality from the category of "incoherent mysticism" and places it alongside other rigorous metaphysical systems that must be taken seriously.
+This misunderstands what the formalization achieves, which is establishing coherence.
+It demonstrates that non-dual metaphysics is logically coherent, which matters because it removes non-duality from the category of "incoherent mysticism" and places it alongside other rigorous metaphysical systems that must be taken seriously.

-2. Practical Implications: The theorems do have implications:
-   - Causation denial (K3, ajātivāda): If nothing really causes anything, this reframes responsibility, blame, and the nature of agency
-   - Ego-fiction (E4): If the personal self is an appearance, this radically alters ethics and the problem of suffering
-   - Universal identity (T5): If you are the Absolute, this provides a framework for understanding mystical experience and ethics
+Also, the theorems do have implications.
+Causation denial (K3, ajātivāda) reframes responsibility, blame, and the nature of agency.Ego-fiction (E4) radically alters ethics and the problem of suffering.
+Universal identity (T5) provides a framework for understanding mystical experience and ethics

-3. Explanatory Power: The system explains features of experience that dualist systems struggle with (see "Empirical Compatibility" below).

-Status: The system has significant philosophical and practical implications, not mere abstract consistency.
+The system explains features of experience that dualist systems struggle with and has significant philosophical and practical implications, not mere abstract consistency.

 ### 8. The Verification Paradox

 Objection: How do we verify that Isabelle itself is correct?
 Doesn't this push the problem back one level?

-Response: This is a fair concern about all formal verification, but:

-1. Extensive Vetting: Isabelle's core logic and proof kernel have been extensively verified, peer-reviewed, and used in critical systems (including verified operating systems like seL4 and cryptographic protocols).

-2. Mathematical Foundation: The trust isn't blind—it's based on decades of mathematical scrutiny and practical deployment of higher-order logic (HOL).
+This is a fair concern about all formal verification, but Isabelle's core logic and proof kernel have been extensively verified, peer-reviewed, and used in critical systems (including verified operating systems like seL4 and cryptographic protocols).
+The trust is based on decades of mathematical scrutiny and practical deployment of higher-order logic (HOL).
 If we can't trust HOL, we can't trust mathematical proof in general, which becomes a skepticism about reason itself, not about this particular system.

-3. Relative Certainty: Any logical system requires some foundation to be taken as given.
+Any logical system requires some foundation to be taken as given.
 Isabelle's HOL is among the most rigorously analyzed foundations available.
 The question "but how do we know logic is true?" applies to all reasoning, not uniquely to this system.

-Status: Standard concern about foundations; this system is no worse off than any other formal verification, and substantially better than informal philosophical arguments.
+This system is no worse off than any other formal verification, and substantially better than informal philosophical arguments.

 ### 9. Experiential Falsification